List of historic properties in Goldfield, Arizona: Brief history

 Collin Hakes, Riley Morse, and Orlando and Orin Merrill were the first to discover gold in the Goldfield area of the Superstition Mountains.
 Soon thereafter, prospectors came to the area in search of gold.
 In 1893, the mining town, which became known as Goldfield, was founded next to the Superstition Mountain in what was then the Arizona Territory.
 The town, in its heyday, reached a population of about 4000 residents.
 It had a hotel, general store, post office, church and school.
 The Goldfield Post Office was established on October 7, 1893.
 When the mine vein faulted in 1897, the grade of ore dropped leaving the miners without a job.
 The town began to suffer since its economy depended heavily on the earnings of the miners, who moved out.
 It was not long before the rest of the towns residents relocated, as well, to other areas rendering Goldfield a ghost town.
 The Goldfield Post Office was discontinued on November 2, 1898.

 In 1910, several mines were opened nearby with the installation of a mill and cyanide plant.
 A small community called Youngberg evolved around the ghost town.
-The town was named after George U. Young, secretary of Arizona and acting governor at the time, who was also the promoter and general manager for the Derby Mining Company from 1900–1908.
+The town was named after George U. Young, secretary of Arizona and acting governor at the time, who was also the promoter and general manager for the Derby Mining Company from 1900 to 1908.
 Young was interested in promoting the development of the mining industry of the area.
 He became vice president and general manager of the Madizelle Mining Company in Prescott, Arizona and Young Mines Company, Ltd. in Goldfield.
 However, after years of investments from investors on the east coast, the mines faulted again and by around 1918, Young had suffered an accident at Youngberg.
-The accident ultimately led to Young's sudden death at his home at 'Derby Mines' on Thanksgiving day in 1926, after which the town of Youngberg and the Madizelle in Yavapai County were once again deserted.
+The accident ultimately led to Young's sudden death at his home at 'Derby Mines' on Thanksgiving Day in 1926, after which the town of Youngberg and the Madizelle in Yavapai County were once again deserted.

 Robert F. "Bob” Schoose was born in River Grove, Illinois and moved to California with his family at a young age.
 He heard of the old site of Goldfield and moved to the town Mesa, Arizona.
 In 1984, Schoose and his wife Lou Ann, purchased the Goldfield Mill property and decided to rebuild and restore the buildings of the old town with the help of various friends—whose names are inscribed in a plaque on the tower that leads to the town.
-Schoose incorporated the town as the "GOLDFIELD, GHOST TOWN AND MINE TOURS, INC." He serves as President, his wife as Secretary/Treasurer, and Jay Zingler as Vice-President.
+Schoose incorporated the town as the "GOLDFIELD, GHOST TOWN AND MINE TOURS, INC." He serves as president, his wife as Secretary/Treasurer, and Jay Zingler as vice-president.